YashdalfTheGray/hue-remote/README.md

 ## Suggested use

 This is an API server.
 It is intended to be started and left running on a computer with an open port.
-The easiest way to do that is to use the `forever` npm module.
-Run `npm install --global forever` to install it. `forever` is a utility that turns any node scripts into services that can run in the background.
-If one of those scripts encounters a fatal error and dies, it is logged and the script is restarted.
+The easiest way to do that is to use the Docker Compose.
+This project comes with it's own `Dockerfile` and also a `docker-compose.yml` which defines the relationship between this app and the Redis server needed as a key value store.

-The default command is `forever start index.js`.
-This will start `index.js` as a service which can then be left alone for the long term.
-The location of the logfile for this command can be gotten using `forever logs`.
+Once you have Docker Compose, a simple `docker-compose up` will start the application.
+You'd want to run it in the background though after confirming that everything works.
+You can do that by running `docker-compose up -d`.

-To get a little fancier, you  can use `forever start -l forever.log -o out.log -e err.log index.js`.
-This command separates the forever logs, the `stdout` and the `stderr` output streams.
-You can use `forever list` to get a list of all the running processes and `forever stop` to stop a process.
+To get the logs from the server, you have to locate the docker container name first.
+Run `docker-compose ps` and locate the name of the app container.
+You can tell which one it is by looking for the container with the command `npm start`.
+Once found, run `docker-compose logs <container_name>`.
+You can also get the Redis logs in the same way.

 ## Included utilities